Chivas Gold Zone Project Summary

 - 2016 work included 1306 soils and 15.5km of IP geophysical work and mapping.

 - Soil-fines returned up to 16.7 g/t Au in 2016.

 - Au-Te-Cu-Ag geochemical signature hosted in Stuhini volcanics.

 - Cripple Creek type Au-Ag-Te Epithermal and intrusion-related vein/disseminated type.

-- No drilling to date in the area.
+- No previous drilling was done prior to 2017 in the area.

 The Chivas Zone is dominated by Upper Triassic Stuhini Group mafic volcanics.
 Two diorite intrusive units that cut the Stuhini rocks were mapped in the area during 2016.
 These intrusions were not previously recognized.
 The red-line unconformity boundary was mapped in the area of the gold anomaly.

 The Company collected a total of 1,306 soil samples during 2016 at the Chivas Zone returning a high of 6,700 ppb Au.
 Results have delineated a substantial 7 km2 gold-in-soil anomaly at the Chivas Zone with a predominant northwest trend.
 The strike length of the anomaly is 3.5 km in a NW/SE trend and up to 2.0 km wide and remains open.

 In 2016, Brixton contracted Quantec Geoscience to run an IP survey over the Chivas area.
 The IP survey was conducted over 15.5 km of Titan24 DC/IP dipole-dipole array.
 The seven survey lines were orientated in a north-south direction at 300 m spacing with 50 m stations.
 The IP survey at the Chivas Zone succeeded in identifying a strong near surface chargeability high anomaly with a 2.4 km strike length and up to 1.8 km in width.
 The chargeability anomaly is open to the NW/SE and at depth.